Yes, You Can Be Friends With Your Ex — But Should You?

 Thanks for reading Can We Talk?, a sex and relationships column that aims to tackle the burning questions about sex, dating, relationships, and breakups that you’re too afraid to ask your partner — or maybe even your besties.
-Last time, relationship therapist Moraya Seeger DeGeare, LMFT, helped a reader who was struggling with the fact that her partner was friends with his exes.
-This week, we heard from Refinery29 readers about whether they believe in being pals with past flames, and how they've made it work.
+This week, Moraya Seeger DeGeare, couples therapist, hears from Refinery29 readers about whether they believe in being pals with past flames, and how they've made it work.

 Advertisement